 - No additional software or plug-ins are required to use the SARIG application

-If the spatial data is custodian of Department of State Development, you can download the map layers from SARIG.
+If the spatial data is under the custodianship of the Mineral Resources Division and/or Energy Resources Division of the Government of South Australia you can download the map layers from SARIG.

 SARIG delivers map layers in multiple formats: